dj-nitehawk/MongoDB.Entities/Documentation/wiki/Queries-Paged-Search.md

                   .ExecuteAsync();
 ```

-alternatively you can simply use the extension method on any fluent pipeline like so as well:
+alternatively you can use the extension method on any fluent pipeline as well.
 ```csharp
 var res = await pipeline.PagedSearch()
                         .Sort(a => a.Name, Order.Descending)